KeanaGindy/ser321-spring2023-C-ksgindle/Assignment3/README.md

 - [ ] xxi.

 ## How to run (Can run w/o args):
-- gradle runServer -Pport=9099
+- gradle runServerTCP -Pport=9099 OR runServerTCP
-- gradle TCPClient -Pport=9099 -Phost='localhost'
+- gradle runClientTCP -Pport=9099 -Phost='localhost' OR runClientTCP

 ## UML Diagram: